 The simple fact is that success breeds success.

 Seeing friends and family members doing this is the very best way to bring life-changing results to our entire social network: mine and yours.

 That is my goal.

-Success Measures: Far More Than Weight Loss
+Success Measures: Weight Loss is a Byproduct

 In the live video series in which I describe the backstory of Eat Like a Bear!, I recount a story from March 2019 when I attended the natural products trade show in Anaheim, California: ExpoWest.
 From an experience at that trade show (in a story that really is pretty good, and you can listen to here), I returned home with a laser-focus on how to spend my time leading the (then very young) Eat Like a Bear! community: I measured all of my time and resources against a key objective: “Would this activity or resource improve the weight loss success rate of members of our community?”
 If it did not (or if it damaged our success in some way), I gave it no time or room on the platform.
 To this day, I measure my activities on this metric.
 (I discuss it in that live video series right here.)

 I describe the revenue model in the live stream as well: I specifically gave up revenue opportunities that I felt impeded weight loss success (e.g., certain brand sponsorships).
 As the platform grew and I needed revenue to pay bills, I focused on creating premium information content that would both improve our success rate in weight loss and pay our bills at the same time.
 I expect this approach to revenue generation is a key reason we have seen such success here at Eat Like a Bear!